Fact: A good night’s sleep is critical to mental health and physical wellbeing.

 Similar to sleep, it’s also important to consider your food and beverage intake before a massage.
 For starters, it might be terribly uncomfortable to sit through one with a full bladder!
 Moreover, massages are known to stimulate digestion.
 It’s best to eat lightly within two hours of your appointment, or any kind of physical activity.

-We wish you a very good and restful night of sleep and good health.
+We wish you a healthy and restful night of sleep and the best of health.